jaspervdj/jaspervdj/cv.markdown

 [Google Summer of Code]: http://code.google.com/soc/

 - In the summer of 2011, I worked as a Software Engineer at [Amplidata].
-The job involved extending their proprietary Distributed Storage System, which is written in [OCaml].
+The job involved extending their proprietary Distributed Storage System with an NFS frontend, written in [OCaml].

 [Amplidata]: http://www.amplidata.com/
 [OCaml]: http://caml.inria.fr/